Frequently asked questions

 There are many possible reasons why you may not recognise the name of a business associated with a data breach:

 A data breach is when data held about you by a third company is accessed by someone who is not authorised.
-If the unauthorised party makes this information accessible to other parties, or decides to sell it online, it is likely to reach our partner's database and become an alert in Truyu.
-If the unauthorised party does nothing with the information, it will not be accessible to our partner's database, and therefore not an alert, e.g the Optus or Medicare data breach.
+If the unauthorised party makes this information accessible to other parties, or decides to sell it online, it can reach our partner's database and, where your email address is included, this will become an alert in Truyu.
+If the unauthorised party does not publish this information to a location we monitor, it will not be accessible to our partner's database, and therefore not an alert.
 This does not mean that the unauthorised party will not do something in the future that would make it accessible to other parties and our partner's database.
 In this case, you would receive an alert from Truyu.

 Another reason you may not have received an alert for a data breach is that the data breach did not contain your email.
 Truyu uses only your email to detect if you’ve been in a data breach.

-We recommend considering replacing your licence if it’s found in a data breach, and changing your licence number if your ID is detected to be used by someone who isn’t you.
+We recommend considering replacing your licence if you suspect fraudulent activity, and changing your licence number if your ID is detected to be used by someone who isn’t you.

 Replacing your card number: